godlykmathews/DocOnWeb/README.md

-INTRODUCTION
+#INTRODUCTION

-DocOnWeb is a website which can be used by a user to contact ,complaint,(TK).with doctors from various professions (TK).
+DocOnWeb is a website which can be used by a user to contact , take appointment with doctors from various professions.

-the website provides a simple freindly userinterface which can be understood TK()
+the website provides a simple freindly userinterface which can be understood by any kind of user

-INSTRUCTIONS
+##INSTRUCTIONS

- Creating an account is followed by (TK) steps
-     They just have to put their email ID ,address and contact details in the boxes Then click on submit.
+ Creating an account is followed by following steps They just have to put their email ID and contact details in the boxes Then click on submit.
 Its done

-  The homepage follows a simple yet unique design which can be navigated without efforts The main features included in the page are as follows
+  The homepage follows a simple yet unique design which can be navigated without efforts The main features included in the page are as follows Consulting a appointment with specialized doctors online create / edit profile etcetra

-     Get Started ,which will take the user to the signup/login page (TK)
+  The login button will take the user to the signup/login page

-MANAGING AND CREATING PROFILES(TK)
- (include details on how to edit / create their profiles )

 After creating an account the user can (TK)

-APPOINTMENT BOOKING (TK)
+APPOINTMENT BOOKING
-APPOINTMENT MANAGEMENT(TK)
+APPOINTMENT MANAGEMENT(may add in future)
-REMINDERS AND NOTIFICATION(TK)
+REMINDERS AND NOTIFICATION (may add in future)
-PAYMENT AND INSUARANCE INFORMATION(TK)
+PAYMENT AND INSUARANCE INFORMATION (may add in future)

 FAQ's